mnuthan1/Vilma/README.md

 - File-Store spring boot application `(sub-folder:`_`filestore`_`)`

 ## Startup Eureka Discovery Service

 In a microservice architecture, service discovery is one of the key tenets.
-Service discovery allows services to find and communicate with each other with out hardcoding hostnname/port.
+Service discovery allows services to find and communicate with each other with out hard coding hostname/port.

 - Starting Discovery Service